nina-mir/CSC317-assignments/assignment-1/README.md

 <img src="images-setup/press_on_new_machine.png" width="500">

-After selecting you new _machine_, you should see a similar menue.
+After selecting your new _machine_, you should see a similar menue.
 Click on **_Start_** button to boot your Ubuntu machine.
-After Ubuntu is booted, enter the password provided above: student.
+After Ubuntu is booted, enter the password provided here ▶️ student.
-Now look around Ubuntu and figure things out!
+Now explore Ubuntu OS and figure things out!

 <img src="images-setup/run_the_VM.png" width="500">

 ### <a id="second">MacBook M1, M2 chipset</a>

 Folks with an ARM cpu architecture cannot use VirtualBox to install Ubuntu OS.
 You have other options.